Solitarju/vrchat-api-library/README.md

 ```

 ### **Usage**
-This should give enough information to get started with pretty much all points of the API, although if you find yourself needed further assistance don't hesitate to join the discord.
+This should give enough information to get started with pretty much all points of the API, although if you find yourself needing further assistance don't hesitate to join the discord.
 ```javascript
 // Require the necessary vrchat-api-library classes const { VRChat, EventsApi, AuthenticationApi, AvatarsApi, EconomyApi, FavoritesApi, FilesApi, FriendsApi, GroupsApi, InviteApi, InstancesApi, NotificationsApi, PermissionsApi, PlayerModerationApi, SystemApi, UsersApi, WorldsApi, Enums } = require('vrchat-api-library');